The Jeep Gladiator is the only mid-size pickup truck on the market today that is also a convertible. Just like the

 Matt from CJ Off-Road will show you how to remove your doors and hardtop.

 Overall, this process isn’t that complicated, but it can seem daunting at first.
 There aren’t many tools needed

 besides the Gladiator door and hardtop removal kit, which includes a small wrench and two sizes of torx bits.

 Removing Jeep Gladiator Doors

-Removing the doors of Gladiator is quite easy, and it can be done in a matter of minutes without the help of anyone
+Removing the Gladiator's doors is easy, and it can be done in a matter of minutes without the help of anyone

 Step One: Disconnecting Electronics

 Before you begin removing the doors of your Jeep Gladiator, be sure to roll the door’s window down.
 Not only will

 this give you a good handle on the door once you are removing it from the truck, but it will also protect the glass

 First off, open the door, and locate the kick panel at the base of the door by the lower hinge.
 Once this is removed,